As an Amazon Associate I earn from qualifying purchases made through links in this blog post, at no additional cost to you.

 For the past few days, my therapy has failed me.
 Every time I go to start writing in my journal, I can’t.
 I start out with a sentence or two and then immediately scratch it.

 You see, when I write a blog post, it’s because I have something stuck in my head that I want to talk about.
-So I get those thoughts out with words on paper – AKA my iPhone notepad.
+So I get those thoughts out with words on paper or my iPhone notepad.

-But I go through these phases or cycles where my mind is so scrambled that it’s jumping from thing to thing to thing.
+But I go through these phases, or cycles, where my mind is so scrambled that it’s jumping from thing to thing to thing.
+I can’t stay focused on one subject or thing for longer than a few seconds.

-For days, it’s like my mind will completely stop thinking about one thing and completely jump to the next.
-So I don’t have time to process all of the thoughts – positive and negative – and the worries.
+For days, it’s like my mind will completely stop thinking about one thing and jump to the next.
+So, I don’t have time to process all of the thoughts and things I want or need to talk about.

 And it happens for days at a time.
 It’s very tiring.

-Which also means too much stimulation is going to make me anxious and irritable.
+Which also means too much stimulation is going to make me even more anxious and irritable.

-What I wanted to talk to you about is how I deal with those cycles.
+I want to talk to you about how I deal with my anxiety during those cycles.

-Because not everyone knows how to deal with their own thoughts.
+Because not everyone knows how to deal with anxiety and a racing mind.

-Luckily, right now as I’m writing this, I’m pulling myself from my current cycle.
+For the past few days, that’s how it’s been for me.
+But luckily right now as I’m writing this, I’m pulling myself from that current cycle.
 After days of trying and failing, I’m finally working out my emotions.

 Everyone has a different form of therapy.